siraat-ai-academy/freelance-content-writing-suite-by-jamalu/03-social-media-content/18-content-calendars-social-campaigns.md

 📌 **Task Summary**:
 This offering builds a **strategic, soulful content calendar** to help your social media campaigns feel less chaotic and more aligned.
 Through weekly or monthly planning, we’ll map your posts, pair captions with visuals, and root everything in your **brand voice** and **marketing goals**.
 Ideal for anyone craving clarity, **consistency**, and more **intentional engagement** across Instagram, Facebook, LinkedIn, X, and beyond.

-> _“This is where scattered becomes streamlined — where your story stretches across platforms with rhythm and presence, guided by Jamalu’s thoughtful pen.”_
+> _“This is where scattered becomes streamlined — where your story stretches across platforms with rhythm and presence, guided by Eks2’s thoughtful pen.”_

 ---